Hydrological Cycyle , Thecivilstudies.com

 This occurs when the water droplets in the clouds get too heavy and fall as rain, snow, hail, or sleet to the surface of the Earth.

-In an Evaporation, Water from the earth surface, like in Oceans, lakes and Rivers, Due to sunshine water converted into the vapours, and this process takes place, After that, this water vapour moves up into the atmosphere.
+In evaporation, Water from the earth surface, like in Oceans, lakes and Rivers, Due to sunshine, water converted into vapors, and this process takes place, After that, this water vapour moves up into the atmosphere.

 After the rain, plants or vegetation absorb it from the earth via their roots and release it into the atmosphere through their leaves.
 Similar to evaporation but only affecting plants,